-In connection with the Mergers, the Company re-evaluated its reportable segments.
-The Company concluded that it has two reportable segments for financial reporting purposes: (1) Product and (2) Intellectual Property ("IP") Licensing.
+The Company reports its financial results within two reportable segments for financial reporting purposes: (1) Product and (2) Intellectual Property ("IP") Licensing.
 There are certain corporate overhead costs that are not allocated to these reportable segments because these operating amounts are not considered in evaluating the operating performance of the Company's business segments.